-Many of us eat ramen noodles on the trail because they cook so fast, but shy away from dried pasta because it takes so long to cook and uses too much stove fuel.
+Many of us shy away from eating dried pasta on backpacking trips because it takes so long to cook and uses too much stove fuel.

 But did you know that you don’t have boil dried pasta using the amount of water recommended on the package or for the entire boil time?

 Simply cover your noodles with water, bring the water to a boil, give your noodles a stir, and then turn off the heat (keeping the pot covered) Full stop.
 Your pasta will cook in the same amount of time and to the same texture as it would have if it cooked at a full boil.

 You can save a lot of fuel this way and enjoy your favorite spaghetti noodles or shapes.
 It also means that you don’t need a simmering capable stove to cook plain pasta and that bringing a pot cozy is probably a better investment than carrying more fuel.

 More Pasta Cooking Tips: